alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 Keep it as accurate as possible and up to 2 decimal places: 4.03MB.

-Addresses: use ‘to’ in address ranges: 49 to 53 Cherry Street.
+Addresses: use 'to' in address ranges: 49 to 53 Cherry Street.

 #### Ordinal numbers

 Spell out first to ninth.
 After that use 10th, 11th and so on.